136MasterNR/Battles-of-Batch/README.md

     - ***Q***: End current battle and move to the previous UI (to the Map).

 ## Strategy & Details

+### How it Works : Combat (#3.0)
+  - Battles of Batch features a turn based combat mechanic, with various features associated within it.
+  - Both players and enemies have AVs (Action Values), AV indicates who has the next turn, and in which order.
+It's important to take note of one's AV so you can make your plan.

+### How it Works : Effects (#3.0)
+  - Effects are turn-based damages, it can be applied on both the player and the enemy.
+Effects such as poison or fire are useful for damaging the enemies without the need of any more additional player actions.
+  - **Fire**: This effect will damage the enemy or the player every registered turn, for a set amount of turns.
+  - **Poison**: This effect will damage the enemy or the player every registered

 ### How it Works : Enemies (#3.0)
   - Enemies spawn with a random amount of HP, the amount increases depending on the level you have selected.
   - Enemies deal a random amount of damage to the player, the amount increases depending on the level you have selected.
   - Every enemy deals its own damage, so this means once one enemy is dead it will no longer deal damage, dealing less total damage to the player.
+  - Some enemies have special ablities, such as poisoning the player.

 ### How it Works : Skills (#3.1)
   - **Main Attack**: Increases your base damage.